rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 |                                           | Current density [A/m²]                      | Electricity requirements [kWhel]                     |

 > [!NOTE]
 > For Electrodialysis with bipolar membrane, you can find detailed steps in the [EDBM Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/EDBM_Tutorial.md).
+> For Electrodialysis, you can find the detailed steps in the [ED_Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/ED_Tutorial.md).

 > [!IMPORTANT]
 > Note that the feed flow rate and concentration of the units are the effluent flow rate and ions concentration of the unit before in the treatment chain.